zowe/docs-site/docs/user-guide/cli-install-configure-install-online-registry-proxy.md

             Specifies the port number of the proxy server.

-3. After you complete these steps, you can now install Zowe CLI and Zowe CLI Plug-ins from an NPM public online registry.
+3. Install Zowe CLI and Zowe CLI plug-ins from an NPM public online registry.